Automated Machine Learning Pipeline: Large Language Models-Assisted Automated Dataset Generation for Training

 The D4 correction ensures a reliable description of van der Waals interactions, which are essential for capturing the intermolecular forces governing crystal stability.
 All computational parameters are detailed in the SI.
 The crystal structures used in this study are presented in Table \ref{tab:acr_polymorphs}.

 The DFT calculations of the eight polymorphs were subsequently processed using the AMLP code.
-The framework not only stores all relevant information in a structured \texttt{.json} format, as described in Section \ref{sec:output_processing}.
+The framework stores all relevant information in a structured \texttt{.json} format, as described in step 3 of Section \ref{sec:datapreparation}.

 The reliability of the DFT calculations is evaluated by comparing the optimized unit-cell parameters and lattice energies against the corresponding experimental data from the CSD.
 The use of \texttt{.json} files further facilitates this process: by organizing data through easily readable keys, AMLP allows straightforward extraction and direct comparison of computed and experimental values.
 The DFT optimizations, performed at $T=0$~K, result in a contraction of the unit cell volume by approximately 3\% relative to the experimental structures determined near room temperature, which is expected due to the absence of thermal expansion.
 The DFT optimized and experimental volumes as well as relative difference